student-7553/static-component-js/README.md

 ## How it Works: The Hybrid Approach

 1. **Build Time**: The compiler analyzes your JSX tree and produces two outputs:
-   - A static HTML representation for instant first paint and SEO.
+   - A static HTML representation for instant first paint.
    - A set of imperative JavaScript commands that mirror the tree structure.
-2. **Runtime**: Instead of "hydrating" a VDOM, the framework uses the pre-compiled commands to attach event listeners and support dynamic updates directly to the real DOM.
-This "reconstruction" approach is fundamentally faster than traditional hydration for static-oriented sites.
+2. **Runtime**: Instead of "hydrating" a VDOM, the framework uses the pre-compiled commands to directly update the real DOM.
+This "reconstruction" and "update" approach is fundamentally faster than traditional hydration for static-oriented sites.